helx-20/complexity/README.md

 ````

 ## Deep reinforcement learning experiment
 For the InvertedPendulum environment, you can run the following code.
-You can choose s-LIF, HH, s-LIF2HH, 4s-LIF or b-ANN model in main.py.
+The model name can chosen in "LIF", "HH", "LIF_HH", "4LIF" and "ANN".
 The results are recorded in the "record/model_name" folder.
 ````
 cd drl_InvertedPendulum
-python main.py
+python main.py --model_name LIF
 ````
 For the InvertedDoublePendulum environment, you can run the following code.
-You can choose s-LIF, HH, s-LIF2HH, 4s-LIF or b-ANN model in main.py.
+The model name can chosen in "LIF", "HH", "LIF_HH", "4LIF" and "ANN".
 The results are recorded in the "record/model_name" folder.
 ````
 cd drl_InvertedDoublePendulum
-python main.py
+python main.py --model_name LIF
 ````

 ## Mutual information analysis